vjecat/IGH-copy-CAT/README.md

  ... this is clone of IGH EtherCAT Master version stable-1.5.2
      adapted for use with Lenze servo inverters i950

      original master works like a charm on Lenze series 8400 but is kind of 'sloppy' with new i950

 ![cstruc](https://github.com/vjecat/IGH-copy-CAT/assets/152702037/65bd6c9c-05e3-4fab-b993-97e6e3b297dc)

 ... slave configuration ( as this one from screenshot ) can be set up from user app,
-     but is not persistent, as soon as user app is reset PDOs will not workinng
+     but is not persistent, as soon as user app is reset PDOs will not working any more ... if you try read FMMU register 0x600 you will get zeros ... goal of this project is to insert twincat startup procedure into master kernel module

 ## STABLE VERSION